 Everything He did was out of love for His Father and for us, and in the end that got Him crucified.
 And yet, His crucifixion was also the very PROOF of His amazing love for us.

 In this life, not everyone will like us.
-Some people will even hate us.
-Some may even attack and ridicule us.
+Some people will attack us and ridicule us.
+Some may even hate us.

 But that doesn’t matter.

-Like I said previously I am an enneagram 9.
-But I also have a very strong 1 wing.
-This basically means if I can’t do it perfectly, I am just not going to do it.
+I am a perfectionist.
+If I can’t do it perfectly, I am very tempted to just not do it.

 Which doesn’t fair well for finding success in life.

-But what God is teaching me is that He can use failure for good.
+But what God is teaching me lately is that He can use failure for good.